WikiLeaks founder Assange wins right to appeal against an extradition order to the US

 “The real issue is whether an adequate assurance has been provided to remove the real risk identified by the court,” Fitzgerald said.
 “It is submitted that no adequate assurance has been made.”

-The court previously said that without the right to a First Amendment defense, Assange’s extradition could be incompatible with the European Convention on Human Rights, which also provides free speech and media protections.

-Attorney James Lewis, representing the U.S., said Assange’s conduct was “simply unprotected” by the First Amendment.
+Attorney James Lewis, representing the U.S., said Assange would be “entitled to the full panoply of due process trial rights” but said some of his conduct was “simply unprotected” by the First Amendment.

 “No one, neither U.S. citizens nor foreign citizens, are entitled to rely on the First Amendment in relation to publication of illegally obtained national defense information giving the names of innocent sources, to their grave and imminent risk of harm,” Lewis said.